joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

   <img src="images/003_scrum.png" width="600"/>
 </p>
 <div align="center">
-  <em>Figure XX : The Scrum workflow.</em>
+  <em>Figure 2: The Scrum workflow.</em>
 </div>

 #### Waterfall
-In the waterfall methodology, all the requirements gathering and design work is done before any coding takes place.
-There are stages that deal with what you need to do before a project, during a start up phase, a planning phase, an execution phase and a closing phase.
-They also then have a series of processes for managing work packages, exceptions, reporting, risks and issues.
+In the waterfall methodology, all the requirements gathering, and design work is done before any coding takes place.
+There are stages that deal with what you need to do before a project, during a start up phase, a planning phase, an execution phase, and a closing phase.
+They also then have a series of processes for managing work packages, exceptions, reporting, risks, and issues.

 ##### Pros:
 - Potential issues that would have been found during development can be researched and bottomed out during the design phase.
 If appropriate meaning an alternate solution is selected before any code is written.